viswa27/Gentoo-App/README.md

 # Gentoo-Delivery

-A new Flutter project.
+A Demo project.

 ## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+Demo Gentoo-Delivery projects are built to run on the Flutter _stable_ release.